 - VIDEO: Quiet Time program at Visitacion Valley Middle School

 - VIDEO: TM practice in California middle school

 5. Why meditate: Excelling at sports and getting really fit

 Turns out that better athletic performance may come from something quite unexpected: from sitting on your bum and doing nothing!

-Studying world-class athletes’ brain activity patterns and other mental characteristics has shown that much of the athletes’ success can be attributed to high levels of brain integration, self-development, and ability to have peak experiences.
+Studying world-class athletes’ brain activity patterns and other mental characteristics have shown that much of the athletes’ success can be attributed to high levels of brain integration, self-development, and the ability to have peak experiences.

 And to develop these characteristics yourself, you don’t have to break a sweat.
-For instance, people practicing the Transcendental Meditation technique have been shown to lead to higher brain integration, more emotional stability, and decreased anxiety — even during the performance of challenging tasks.
+For instance, people practicing the Transcendental Meditation technique have been shown to lead to higher brain integration, more emotional stability, and decreased anxiety — even during performing challenging tasks.

 Read more about how meditation can give a new wrinkle to your game: